P11D

 Form P11D (Expenses and Benefits) is a tax form filed by United Kingdom employers for each director and for each employee and sent to the tax office with which their PAYE scheme is registered.
 P11Ds are used to report benefits provided and expense payments made to employees by employers that are not put through the payroll.
 The employees are also given a copy, should they need it for a self-assessment tax return.

 This is not to be confused with form P11 (Deductions Working Sheet), which is for tracking deductions made by PAYE.

-A similar form P9D (Expenses payments and income from which tax cannot be deducted) exists for employees earning less than £8500 per year.
+A similar form P9D (Expenses payments and income from which tax cannot be deducted) used to exist for employees earning less than £8500 per year, but that was abolished in April 2016.

 Content

 There are currently 14 sections of the P11D: